-One added benefit of a short cruise is that you can still add additional activities before or after your Norwegian cruise.
+One added benefit of a short cruise to the Bahamas is that you can still add additional activities before or after your Norwegian cruise.
 Consider spending a couple of days in Miami or Orlando/Port Canaveral.
 Here, you can visit the other attractions these locations have to offer.
 For example, you can spend a day with your family at one of Orlando's theme parks or the Kennedy Space Center.

 And your family will love their Bahamas cruise adventure, as well.
-Norwegian Cruise Line was voted Best Family Experience by Travel Weekly for its onboard activities for kids of all ages, including Guppies for ages 6 months through 3 years, Splash Academy for ages 3 years to 12 years, and Entourage for teens 13-17.
+Norwegian Cruise Line was voted Best Family Experience by Travel Weekly for its complimentary onboard activities for kids of all ages, including Guppies for ages 6 months through 3 years, Splash Academy for ages 3 years to 12 years, and Entourage for teens 13-17.